 Dental health is a critical component of wellness care and can extend your pet’s life.
 Most dental disease occurs below the gum line which is why we do more than simply brush your pet’s teeth.
 MCAH dental services include complete dental x-rays and periodontal care and treatment that go beyond simply cleaning the tooth surfaces.

 Just as with humans, dental health is a key component of overall health and well-being.
 Bad breath isn’t just a nuisance, it can be a sign of an unhealthy mouth, infection, and dental disease.
 Bad breath is caused by bacteria which can lead to tartar and plaque buildup on teeth which can in turn lead to toxins getting into your pet’s bloodstream.
 The internal organs which filter the blood, such as the liver, heart, and kidneys can actually become diseased because of their exposure to these toxins.
 If your pet’s internal organs are compromised, that can negatively impact your pet’s health and shorten his or her life.

-Gum disease at its earliest stage is silent, but it can quickly turn into periodontal disease, gum recession, bone loss and infection.
-Over 80% of pets over the age of 3 years old have periodontal disease.
+Gum disease at its earliest stage is often silent, but it can quickly turn into periodontal disease, gum recession, bone loss and infection.
+Did you know that over 80% of pets over the age of 3 years old have periodontal disease?